Pre-Owned Rolex: How Old Is Too Old?

 Image Source: Analog:Shift

-For my RedBar friend, the biggest objection was mechanical: why spend thousands on a watch that doesn’t have the latest Rolex caliber?
+For my RedBar friend, the biggest objection to five-digit Rolex was mechanical: why spend thousands on a watch that doesn’t have the latest Rolex caliber?
 It’s a fair question.
 The current Submariner runs the 3235 movement, with a beefed-up 70-hour power reserve and some nice technical upgrades—Rolex’s super-efficient Chronergy escapement, antimagnetic Parachrom hairspring, Paraflex shock absorbers, and so on.
 If you’re looking purely at specs, that’s an easy win for the modern watch.

 Rolex Submariner on Everest Curved End Rubber Deployant Strap